beocaca/astrotribe/apps/admin/content/bp/market-swot.md

 2. **Weaknesses:**

    - Limited initial market presence / awareness.
-   - No previous experience scaling a company to a global level.
+   - No previous experience scaling a organization to a global level.
    - Lack of manpower.
    - Lack of experience with largescale software